numicator/perl-scripts/README.md

 # perl-scripts
-short perl scripts for dealing with sequene files
+Short perl scripts for dealing with sequene files.